 Leverage is considered to be a double-edged sword.
 If traders are unable to utilize it properly then it could lead to an ugly situation.
 But if the leverage is made good use of then it could improve the trading journey of the trader.

-Traders often get mesmerized by the high leverage provided by brokers and they go on to take heavy positions in the markets and exposing themselves to huge risks, more than what their capital can handle.
+Traders often get mesmerized by the high leverage provided by brokers and they go on to take heavy positions in the markets and expose themselves to huge risks, more than what their capital can handle.
 A small move against them can eat up a good chunk of their profits.

 Staying within risk limits and using leverage accordingly is essential.